 When used as a daily maintenance medication or recreationally, users often have problems.
-Family difficulties, social-skill erosion, educational and employment problems, mood disorders, and medical issues arise in the Suboxone user’s life.
+Family difficulties, social-skill erosion, educational and employment problems, mood disorders, and medical issues arise in the Suboxone® user’s life.
 While this drug can dampen some of the more extreme consequences of opiate abuse, long-term use brings a host of unique problems.

 As one client explains, “I figured everything was cool until I had to travel for my job.
 Then I realized how much I was limiting myself.
-I wanted to get off Suboxone, but knew I also needed to find a new way of thinking and feeling.”
+I wanted to get off Suboxone®, but knew I also needed to find a new way of thinking and feeling.”

-One of the key differences at Morningside is the tireless work ethic of the staff.
+One of the key differences at Morningside Recovery is the tireless work ethic and quality of our staff.
 A client’s low motivation to participate in treatment does not dissuade our therapists.
 They know that research has shown that outcomes for those who are pressured by family to remain in treatment are as good as or better than outcomes for those who complete treatment without external pressure.
 With this in mind, the clinical staff at Morningside recognizes a client’s lack of motivation not as a moral failure, but as a symptom to be combated.
-This insight is shared with clients, and it can particularly important for individuals being treated for Suboxone addiction because motivational enhancement is key to meeting program goals.
+This insight is shared with clients, and it can particularly important for individuals being treated for Suboxone® addiction because motivational enhancement is key to meeting program goals.